LspongebobJH/knockoffs_BEELINE/README.md

 We provided an example dataset under inputs/example/GSD/ and a corresponding configuration file necessary for running GRN inference using 12 methods described in BEELINE.

 - To compute proposed reconstructions on the example dataset, run `python BLRunner.py --config config-files/config.yaml`.
 Running this script for the first time can be slow as it involves downloading the contianers from Docker hub.
 - To compute areas under the ROC and PR curves for the proposed reconstructions, run `python BLEvaluator.py --config config-files/config.yaml --auc`.
-To display the complete list of evalutation options, run `python BLEvaluator.py --help`.
+To display the complete list of evaluation options, run `python BLEvaluator.py --help`.

 If you use BEELINE in your research, please cite: